AditiRM/Mygrep/README.md

 * The Program uses get_token and mystrstr functions to find the pattern and print the lines containing the pattern.

-* get_token divides the file content into single lines and seearches for the pattern.
+* get_token divides the file content into single lines and searches for the pattern.

-* mystrstr searches for the pattern and then prints the line if the pattern is found.

 * Various options implemented are shown in ./mygrep -h.